CoderDojoTC/ai-racing-league/README.md

 # Engineering Challenges
 To develop a world class ciriculum, we need to partner with senior engineers and ciriculum developers.
 Here are some of the challenges we need to address.

-## Challenge #1: Make it easy short term learning
+## Challenge #1: Make it easy for short term learning
-Although experienced engineers with experience in both hardware and software can build their own DonkeyCar from parts in a few weeks, our goal is to allow students from a wide variety of backgrounds to be able to participate in events in a flexible way.
+Engineers with experience in both hardware and software can build their own DonkeyCar from parts in a few weeks, our goal is to allow students from a wide variety of backgrounds to be able to participate in events in a flexible way.
 A typical CoderDojo event typically only lasts two hours and students may not have the appropriate background in hardware, Python programming or UNIX.

 ## Challenge #2: On site traning hardware
 Many people that are building DonkeyCars use a standard Mac or PC laptop.
 These systems take up to two hours to train a typical model - too long for many events.
 One solution would be to leverage clound-based GPUs to accelerate learning.
 This option typically requires transferring around 1/2 GB of images up to the clound for training the models.
 Models, which can typically be 10MB, then need to be transferred back from the clound to the local car.
 Our challenge here is that many locations may not have high-bandwith uploading and downloading services that could handle this traffic.